blackner/web_solar_calculator/README.txt

 User types in a tilt value greater than 89
-User enters 45 as a tilt value (calculated surface area should increase by about 1.43 times) User enters 89 as a tilt value (calculated surface area should increase significantly)
+User enters 45 as a tilt value (calculated surface area should increase by about 1.43 times) User enters 89 as a tilt value (calculated surface area should increase significantly) User draws a polygon and changes the tilt value
+User changes the tilt or efficiency value when no polygon exists on the map User clicks the 'delete polygon' button with no polygons on the map

 Nice-to-haves/possible enhancements:
 Allow polygons that contain "holes"